 After winning her first election for state representative, Sue became the first woman to serve in the Legislature in Dauphin County history.
-She is now in her fourth term, representing the people of the 104th Legislative District.
+She is now in her fifth term, representing the people of the 104th Legislative District.

 After a successful private sector career as a manager at Capital Blue Cross, Sue decided to go out on her own.
 Leveraging her professional experience and passion for working with people, Sue started her own real estate business – Century 21 At The Helm.
 She credits much of her success to the strong educational foundation she secured from our local public schools.
 As a small business owner who managed budgets, controlled costs and met payrolls, Sue uses her unique mix of real-world experience and commonsense to help bring needed change to state government.

 Sue points to the passage of the last three state budgets as a positive indication of how things are changing for the better for taxpayers.
 As a member of the House majority, she is proud to have been part of the effort to pass three on-time, balanced budgets that held the line on spending and did not increase income taxes or debt.
 The budgets she supported also recognized the economic realities our state faces, addressed the loss of billions of federal dollars and funded priorities like education.

 Sue has always put the safety of our families first.
 That is why she supported comprehensive legislation to provide additional funding to fix the Commonwealth’s roads and bridges.
 The $2.3 billion in additional funding annually will be allocated to repair and maintain our state’s 41,158-mile highway system and 6,536 structurally deficient bridges, including dozens of projects in Dauphin County.